-- Clinical faculty: 83
+- Clinical faculty: 88

-- Research faculty: 24
+- Research faculty: 18

-- Endowed professorships: 13
+- Endowed professorships: 21

-- Institutional organization: The Kellogg Eye Center is home to the University of Michigan Department of Ophthalmology and Visual Sciences, which is part of the University of Michigan Medical School and the University of Michigan Health System
+- Institutional organization: The Kellogg Eye Center is home to the University of Michigan Department of Ophthalmology and Visual Sciences, which is part of the University of Michigan Medical School and Michigan Medicine.
+The Department of Ophthalmology was established in 1872

 Education and Training